- FPGAs iCE40 series for a small form factor.

 High-level specification

-- design is verified to comply with class I laser safety;
+• The design is verified to comply with class I laser safety

-Platform development environment supports industry standard Linux Industrial I/O (IIO) applications, MATLAB, Simulink, custom C/C+, Python, and C# applications, HDL reference designs and drivers to allow zero-day development.
+The platform development environment supports industry-standard Linux Industrial I/O (IIO) applications, MATLAB, Simulink, custom C/C+, Python, and C# applications, HDL reference designs, and drivers to allow zero-day development.

 DAQ Board

 High-speed data acquisition board containing the AD9094 quad-channel ADC and clocking control for the full system.
-The FMC-compliant connector interface means that this board can be connected to the user’s preferred FPGA development board.
-The laser board and AFE board connect directly to this board.
+The FMC-compliant connector interface means that this board can be connected to the user’s preferred development board.
+The laser and AFE boards connect directly to this solution.

 Laser Board

 The laser board is mated to the AFE board for mechanical mounting on an optional tripod stand.
 Then it is connected electrically to the DAQ board using the cable provided.
 It contains 4 individual lasers with an appropriate precision driver and power components for the accurate firing of the lasers.
-To alter the laser field-of-view, custom fast axis collimator optics are available from specialist optics suppliers.
+To alter the laser field-of-view, custom fast-axis collimator optics are available from optics suppliers.

 AFE Board